eyfout/junit-gherkin/plugins/openapi-http-api-plugin/README.md

 # Overview
-Using the OpenAPI specification, this gradle plugin generates HttpEndpoints for each path defined in the specification.
+Using the OpenAPI specification, this gradle plugin generates HttpEndpoint for each paths defined in the specification.

+build/generated/**main**/classes